Agni-V

-Agni-V is a land based nuclear capable intercontinental ballistic missile ICBM developed by the Defence Research and Development Organisation (DRDO) of India.
-The missile has a range of more than 7,000 kilometers.
-Chinese researchers allege that the missile has the range of 8,000 kilometers.
-It is a three-stage, road-mobile, canisterised, solid-fueled intercontinental ballistic missile.
+Agni-V (Sanskrit: अग्नि; lit.
+Fire) is a land based nuclear MIRV-capable intermediate-range ballistic missile (IRBM) developed by the Defence Research and Development Organisation (DRDO) of India.
+The missile has a base range of 5400 km, which can reportedly be extended to intercontinental ballistic missile (ICBM) ranges of more than 7000 km.
+It is a three-stage, road-mobile, canisterised and solid-fueled ballistic missile.
+It is one of the fastest missiles in the world, reaching speeds up to 24 Mach.

 Development

-Agni V is primarily for enhancing India's nuclear deterrence against China.
-Until recently, the longest range missile India had was Agni-III, with a range of 3500 km.
-If launched from central India this range was not sufficient to reach targets on the extreme eastern and northeastern region of China.
-Most of the important economic centers of China lay on its eastern seaboard.
+Agni-V was primarily intended for enhancing the Indian nuclear deterrence against China.
+Until the development of the Agni-V, the longest range missile India had was Agni-IV with a range of 4,000 km.
+If launched from central India this range was not sufficient to reach targets on the extreme eastern and north-eastern region of China.
+Most of the major economic centers of China lay on its eastern seaboard.

-Senior defence scientist M. Natarajan disclosed in 2007 that DRDO was working on an upgraded version of the Agni III, known as the Agni-V, and that it would be ready in 4 years.
+Senior defense scientist M. Natarajan disclosed in 2007 that DRDO was working on an upgraded version of the Agni-III, known as the Agni-V, and that it would be ready in 4 years.
 The missile was to have a range of more than 5000 km.

-It was estimated that the missile will be operational by 2014 to 2015 after four to five repeatable tests.
-Indian authorities believed that the solid-fuelled Agni-V is more than adequate to meet current threat perceptions and security concerns.
+It was estimated that the missile would be operational by 2014 to 2015 after four to five repeatable tests.
+Indian authorities believed that the solid-fueled Agni-V was more than adequate to meet current threat perceptions and security concerns.
 Even with a range of only 5,000 km, the Agni-V could hit any target in China, including Beijing.

-The missile will allow India to strike targets across Asia and into Europe.
-The missile's range will allow the Indian military to target all of China from Agni-V bases, in central and southern India, further away from China.
-The missile is also likely to be similar to other missiles of the range of 10,000 km.
-The missile was designed to be easy to transport by road, through the utilisation of a canister-launch missile system, which is distinct from those of the earlier Agni missiles.
-Agni-V would also carry MIRV (multiple independently targetable re-entry vehicles) payloads being concurrently developed.
-A single MIRV equipped missile can deliver multiple warheads at different targets.
+The missile was designed to be easy to transport by road through the utilization of a canister-launch missile system, which is distinct from those of the earlier Agni missiles.
+Agni-V would also carry multiple independently targetable reentry vehicle payloads.